Mimi Sheraton’s 10 Most Memorable Meals

 2. A green fig plucked from a tree in an Italian garden.
 Until early one September morning long ago, the only figs I knew—and liked a lot—were dried: golden-brown, sticky and chewy with a burnished sweetness spiked with the intriguing crackle of tiny pinpoint seeds.
 But on the fateful morning in the Marche town of Senigallia beside the Adriatic, I tasted a small, plump jade green fig plucked from a tree in a garden.
 Sparkling with dew, the sun-warmed, suede-like skin yielded to a night-chilled, honeyed center—sheer ecstasy in a fruit that bore little resemblance to the dried version.
 I have had many delectable fresh green figs since but none that compared with the original, whether eaten out-of-hand, or split open on a plate and dabbed with a swirl of crème fraîche or a rivulet of heavy sweet cream.

 3. Giant Syrian tomato.
 Blessed with having enjoyed many great tomatoes, such as Italy’s San Marzano, our own New Jersey beefsteaks and Louisiana’s glowing, sweetly pink Creoles, I was caught completely off guard a few years ago in the Napa town of Calistoga at the Forni Brown Gardens.
 At this farm that provides exquisite organic heritage vegetables and herbs to the elite restaurants of the Napa Valley and environs, I was given a cut half of a newly celebrated tomato, the Giant Syrian, a.k.a.
 Lyco- persicon esculentum.
 Round and plum red with very few seeds, this jolly giant of a fruit fairly quivered with succulence and a bloody richness, and had a beefy essence so complete that for once I did not think of reaching for salt.
 To meet up with the Giant Syrian, one must be near a farm that grows it, or plant its seeds in a home garden.
-I keep promising myself to take a chance on my sunny Greenwich Village garden, with seeds that I can order from either of the following sources:
+I keep promising myself to take a chance on my sunny Greenwich Village garden, with seeds that I can order online.

 4. Bucatini aglio olio.
 This elemental Roman specialty is a challenge and a joy and vies with linguine with white clam sauce as my favorite pasta.
 The challenge is to wind the thick cords of bucatini (an extruded spaghetti-like pasta with a slim center hole) around a fork and to convey them to mouth without being splattered by the hot golden olive oil (olio) scented with garlic (aglio).
 Touted as a late-night hangover preventive in Rome, thick bucatini provide sensuously chewy satisfaction heightened with the nutty garlic bits, verdant mincings of parsley and, for the brave of palate, fiery red flecks of the dried chilies peperoncini.
 (No cheese, please.)
 To achieve perfection the pasta should be Italian—made of durum wheat flour and molded in a brass die.
 It should be cooked only slightly al dente so it is not too stiff to wind yet is not mushy, and its cooking water must be well salted.
 The bits of garlic have to be sautéed in the best virgin olive oil to only the lightest, sunniest gold, and the flat Italian parsley leaves (no stems) must be freshly minced and sprinkled on just before serving, with luck in a warm wide bowl.
 There is no margin for error in a dish so simple, a reminder of the old admonition, “Never trust plain cooking to a plain cook.”

 5. Radis au beurre à la NoMad.
 Although the French kitchen is generally considered complex, I have come to appreciate it most at its simplest.
 That revelation came to me at lunch in a workmen’s bistro in the porcelain-producing city of Limoges.
 I became intrigued watching some denim-clad laborers begin their meal with radis au beurre—snappingly icy, peppery radishes gentled with cool, sweet butter and crunched with coarse salt.
 I was fascinated by the way they handled the ingredients: Each radish was cut halfway through with a slim, sharp knife holding a tip of soft butter that remained atop the radish as the knife was withdrawn, then all was dipped into salt.
 Rarely able to execute that maneuver gracefully, I found radis au beurre heaven last year in Daniel Humm’s inspired version at his hit New York restaurant the NoMad.
 There each petite white-tipped pink French radish is individually molded in a tiny round cup of sweet butter.
 All that is needed for total bliss is a few grains of the sea salt.
 Proof that the lily can indeed be delightfully gilded.
+(Editors' note: The NoMad closed during the Covid-19 pandemic and did not re-open.)

 6. Caviar.
 For purists (like me) that would mean only Russian, with Iranian as a second choice, not because the sturgeon from the Caspian differ, but because the Russians are better at processing the precious roe.
 Odd to think that when as a child I tasted caviar it seemed horrible: All that oily fishiness popping on the tongue!
 And then one day when I was about 20, I tried again and couldn’t believe that I had not loved it at first taste.
 What seemed fishy suddenly was perceived as an alluring deep-sea flavor and with a silky gliding texture and a titillating, tongue-curling edge of ripe earthiness that spoke of endurance and quality and development.
 A lesson in growing up and maturing tastes?
 Gradually I learned to choose from each season’s best crop, which at times means the brown-gold osetra or the smaller grained gray-black sevruga that may have a better flavor even than the lusciously satiny most highly prized beluga, although now roe from that endangered giant sturgeon is banned.
 When buying any caviar, there must be the pre-purchase check on aroma (bright and fresh, never fishy) and the grains (whole and shiny, never shriveled and not mashed together and with no liquid leaking between them).
 Talk about simple perfection!
 Great caviar needs nothing more than itself with perhaps only occasional nibbles of fresh toast to renew the palate and sips of icily neutral vodka that highlights the caviar’s unctuous charm more effectively than champagne.
 The only thing left to learn is where to get the money to pay for Russian sevruga and osetra—if you can even find them.